Home » Quick Fruit Mince Recipe

 Jam or golden syrup – Either of these will give a nice added stickiness to the fruit mince.
 For the jam, good options are apricot or plum jam.
 Marmalade is good, too.

-Lemon or Orange – Either will work here.
+Lemon or Orange – Either will work in this recipe.
+I have used orange zest and juice here.

 Apples – Granny Smith apples are the traditional option, but if you only have red apples (of any kind) use them.
 Make sure you choose a fresh apple, otherwise it will get mushy.
 If you don’t want to use apple you could use pear instead.
 You could also just leave it out, but the texture will be different, and you will need to add extra liquid.
 Start with an extra 1/4 cup of alcohol or orange juice, and add more if necessary.